 - Culture and Society of Taiwan - 15PCHH003 (0.5 Unit) - Term 1

 Only one language course may be taken.

-- Special Course in Chinese: Reading Classical and Literary Chinese (Postgraduate) - 15PCHC010 (1 Unit) - Full Year
+- Special Course in Chinese: Reading Classical and Literary Chinese (PG) - 15PCHC010 (1 Unit) - Full Year

 - Special Chinese: Advanced Chinese for Business and Management - 15PCHH006 (0.5 Unit) - Term 2

 - Elementary spoken Hokkien (Minnanyu, Taiwanese) (PG) - 15PCHC007 (1 Unit) - Full Year

 - Practical Translation: Chinese to English - 15PCHH004 (0.5 Unit) - Term 2

 - Practical Translation: English to Chinese - 15PCHH005 (0.5 Unit) - Term 1

 - Intensive Elementary Tibetan (PG) - 15PCHC018 (1 Unit) - Full Year